miguelgondu/blog_hugo/content/posts/2025-02-02/pcg-and-model-metrology.md

 reliability, diversity and controlability of their developments.
 We just need to convince them to work on building synthetic benchmarks for us according to the specific needs of a set of practitioners.

+# Towards procedural benchmark generation

+We could think of creating a novel subfield of model metrology: *procedural benchmark generation*.
+PCG researchers could start by establishing contact with practitioners in black-box optimization and, together with the model metrologists of said domain, they could establish the requirements that the developed benchmarks would need to meet.

+Afterwards, it's all about procedural generation: cleverly combining algorithms that rely on randomness (or grammars, or useful representations followed by search, or any other PCG technique) to create a procedurally generated benchmark.
+This process of generating benchmarks could then be evaluated using all the language we have for content: is it diverse enough?
+Can we control it?
+Does it express the desired behaviors?
+Are the resulting benchmarks a believable proxy of the actual task?
+Is generation fast?

-Let me further explain what I mean by this with a recent example.
+Let me explain further what I mean by this with a recent example.
 It shows how procedural generation can be applied to constructing black boxes that are relevant for specific domains.

 # Example: closed-form test functions in structural biology